Loss Run Online Access Is Just The Beginning

 You will mainly be concerned with just the reserving part of the claim for now.

 The Total Incurred for a closed claim is the amount paid.
 There is not much you can do once a bill or settlement has been paid.
-That is why it is important that Loss Run Reviews are performed quarterly or monthly.
+That is why loss-run reviews must be performed quarterly or monthly.

 Do you have an email sent to you if reserves reach a certain level or if a massive bill/settlement is being considered?
 If not, you are leaving an open checkbook against your E-Mod.